mavryk-network/flexmasa/README.md

 Notes:

-- The default cycle length in the sandboxes is 8 blocks and switching protocols before the end of the first cycle is not supported by Octez.
+- The default cycle length in the sandboxes is 8 blocks and switching protocols before the end of the first cycle is not supported by Mavkit.
 - The `atlasbox` script can also switch to `Alpha` (e.g. `--hard-fork 16:Alpha:`).